icrosil/eslint-plugin-you-dont-need-recompose/README.md

 ### General

 - 'no' rule for every api in recompose +
-- 'recommended' to not use only state API
+- 'recommended' to not use only state API +
-- 'acdlite' to avoid all recompose
+- 'acdlite' to avoid all recompose +
-- fixable?
+- fixable, don't think so -
 - url to docs

 ### Imports